openearth/rws-bathymetry/index.md

 <a href="assets/images/ameland_vaklodingen_bathymetry.gif">![Alt Text](assets/images/ameland_vaklodingen_bathymetry.gif)</a>

-Visual comparison of the vaklodingen data and the reconstructed bathymetry from this project.
+Visual comparison of the Vaklodingen data and the reconstructed bathymetry from this project.

 ## [](#ref)References